MAGALA-RICHARD/apsimNGpy/apsimNGpy/core/README.rst

-All modules defined in this directory need pythonnet to start and are linked to the interaction or integration with C#
+All modules defined in this directory need PythonNet to start and are linked to the interaction or integration with C#

-Importing modules in this dir will not succeed if APSIM bin path is not properly configured in the env variables
+Importing modules in this dir will not succeed if the APSIM bin path is not properly configured in the environment variables